 The diagnosis highlights another problem with the conditional-assertion view.
 The theory implies not only that the speaker should accept the antecedent of the conditional she uses, but the truth of the consequent as well.
 This result is intolerable.
-We don't think that in order to propose or accept a conditional we should compromise ourselves with the truth of both, the antecedent and consequent, because conditionals are not conjunctions.
+We don't think that in order to propose or accept a conditional we should compromise ourselves with the truth of both the antecedent and the consequent, because conditionals are not conjunctions.
 There are few exceptions, but they involve mostly cases in which the speaker is using a term that adequately express her knowledge about the truth value of the constituents involved, e.g., 'Since she got late to the airport, she lost the airplane'.
-Other suitable examples involve terms such as 'Given that A, B', 'B, because A', 'When A, B', 'Despite A, B', etc25.
+Other suitable examples involve terms such as 'Given that A, B', 'B, because A', 'When A, B', 'Despite A, B', etc7.

 Of course, there are some special cases in which our categorical assertions are conditioned to hypothetical assumptions.
 Take for instance a discussion about epistemology when one asserts, 'I exist', from a hypothetical assumption that the external world is an illusion.
 But these cases represent just one tiny fraction of categorical assertions in general.
 Thus, it seems safe to admit that assertions in general involve effective assumptions, not hypothetical assumptions.
+The objection then is that given our intuitions related to categorical assertions, conditional-assertion theory will imply that conditionals in general need to be accepted as conjunctions, which is implausible.

 If conditionals should be interpreted as conditional speech acts, then the performance of a conditional should not be judged on whether the antecedent is true or not, since what should matter is whether the speaker made the assumption or not.
 To put it differently, if a conditional is a conditional speech act, then the antecedent shouldn't be judged as an assertion that need to be true, but as an action that needs to take place.
 Take for instance a conditional $A \rightarrow B$ with an assertion in the main clause.
-If we interpret $A \rightarrow B$ as a
+If we interpret $A \rightarrow B$ as a conditional assertion of B given the assumption A, what it would be required in order for this conditional action to take place is the assertion of B given a fact, namely, that the proponent of the conditional made the assumption A. The truth value of A shouldn't matter if conditionals were actually actions.
+This puts a dent in the whole conditional-assertion program, because the intuition that motivates the research program only works if their role in logic is severely diminished.
+The concreteness of the theory can only be achieved if truth values become irrelevant.